merge-api/merge-ats-java/docs/CandidatesApi.md

 <a name="candidatesCreate"></a>
 # **candidatesCreate**
-> Candidate candidatesCreate(xAccountToken, remoteUserId, runAsync, candidateRequest)
+> CandidateResponse candidatesCreate(xAccountToken, candidateEndpointRequest, runAsync)